Get practical tips and suggestions for when you need to reset your homeschool day.

 Do a chore.
 Get a small project done.
 Pick something simple like making a bed or putting away laundry.

-You’ll feel a sense of satisfaction that spark a renewal of interest in your homeschool day.
+You’ll feel a sense of satisfaction that sparks a renewal of interest in your homeschool day.

 Remember: it’s perfectly natural to have to reset your homeschool day from time to time.